benjosmalley/benjosmalley.github.io/about.md

 ### More Information

-Studying Interactive Media Design with a concentraion of Video Game Design
+Studying Interactive Media Design with a concentration of Video Game Design

 ### Contact me